fafalone/WinDevLib/README.md

 ```

 ## Updates
+**Update (v4.16.191):** Critical bug fix: Multiple instances of errors for auto-declaring Variants.
+Bug fix: `GetClipboardData` incorrectly returned a Long (should be LongPtr).

 **Update (v4.16.190):**\
 -Critical bug fix: `TB_SHELLLIB_LITE` mode was broken.\
 -Added additional DirectX errors w/ desciprtions.\
 -Added initial D3D compiler apis, note that by default, these direct to d3dcompiler_47.dll, however you can specify compiler flag D3D_COMPILER = 44, 45, and 46 to use those.

 **Update (v4.15.188):** Added `SAFEARRAY` APIs for manual operations on them and some more TypeLib-related APIs.